jashandeep-sohi/krm-fn-sealedsecrets/README.md

 ## Seal

-To seal secrets use the `ghcr.io/jashandeep-sohi/krm-fn-sealedsecrets/seal` function image.
+To seal secrets, use the `ghcr.io/jashandeep-sohi/krm-fn-sealedsecrets/seal` function image.

 It takes in a stream of `v1.Secrets` and generates `SealedSecrets` for each of them.
 Configure it using a [ConfigMap](https://pkg.go.dev/github.com/jashandeep-sohi/krm-fn-sealedsecrets@v0/pkg/seal#ConfigMapData).